-During this intensive, two-day workshop students learn how to manipulate computer networks and how they can be used to manipulate us.
-By learning about routing, addressing, core protocols, network analysis, network packet capture and dissection, students become dexterous and empowered users of computer networks.
+During this intensive, two-day workshop students learnt how to manipulate computer networks and how they can be used to manipulate us.
+By learning about routing, addressing, core protocols, network analysis, network packet capture and dissection, students became dexterous and empowered users of computer networks.

-Students will interacted with a remote computer on the Internet using just the command line: analysing network routes, sending and receiving messages and learning how they can use that computer as a means to reach machines on internal, non-Internet networks.
+Students interacted with a remote computer on the Internet using just the command line: analysing network routes, sending and receiving messages and learning how they can use the computer as a means to reach machines on internal, non-Internet networks.